netzob/netzob/doc/documentation/source/index.rst

 Protocol Fuzzing with Netzob
 ============================

-Fuzzing can be applied of format message, state machine or both at the same time.
+Fuzzing can be applied on format message, state machine or both at the same time.
 Fuzzing strategies may leverage either mutation of generation approaches.